Yukkuricraft/Yukkuricraft/README.md

 - <sub>Sourcecode can be found under `src/generator/docker_compose_gen.py`</sub>

-As a consequence, we encourage you to run things using `Makefile` commands.
-See [Running Containers](#running-containers).
-We are also in the works of creating [YakumoDash](https://github.com/Yukkuricraft/YakumoDash) to make server/env management easier.

 ### Proxy, Config Generation, and Container Setup

-We utilize the Velocity (TBD) Minecraft proxy.
+We utilize the Velocity Minecraft proxy.
 Our individual servers are run in containers, each of which represents a world group.

 The Velocity config is likewise dynamically generated as per enabled world groups.